bytebodger/string-contains/README.md

 ## Methodology

-This utility works by checking characters against a far more expansive set of Regex patterns.
-These patterns identify the range of _letters_ that exist far outside the normal ASCII range.
-This, in turn, properly identifies letters from most languages.
+This utility works by using the `Letter` and `Mark` RegEx Unicode character classes.

 ## Usage